christiancheng/VehicleDB/README.md

 # mitchell
-CRUD service for Vehicles

-This is a solution implemented using the Grails framework to provide CRUD operations (Create, Read, Update, and Delete) for a Vehicle entity.
+This is a solution to provide CRUD operations (Create, Read, Update, and Delete) for a Vehicle entity.
+It is implemented using the Grails framework.

 ## What is Grails?
 Grails is a MVC framework that runs on the Groovy language (which is based on Java).